Palantir Technologies (PLTR)

 Before deciding whether to buy Palantir Technologies or pass, we urge investors to consider business quality, valuation, and the latest quarterly results.

-Palantir Technologies is one of the best software companies out there.
-To begin with, its revenue growth was strong over the last five years, and its growth over the next 12 months is expected to accelerate.
+There is a lot to like about Palantir Technologies.
+To begin with, its revenue growth was impressive over the last five years, and its growth over the next 12 months is expected to accelerate.
 On top of that, its bountiful generation of free cash flow empowers it to invest in growth initiatives, and its efficient sales strategy allows it to target and onboard new users at scale.

-Palantir Technologies’s price-to-sales ratio based on the next 12 months is 77.8x.
+Palantir Technologies’s price-to-sales ratio based on the next 12 months is 60.4x.
 Expectations are high given its premium multiple, but we’ll happily own Palantir Technologies as its fundamentals illustrate it’s clearly doing something special.
-It’s often wise to hold investments like this for at least three to five years, as the power of long-term compounding negates short-term price swings that can accompany high valuations.
+We’re in the camp that investments like this should be held for at least three to five years to negate the short-term price volatility that can come with high valuations.